jadstrike/jadstrike/README.md

 I'm a Software Developer 🧑🏻‍💻 based in Myanmar.

-## 👨‍💻 What I do?
+## 👨‍💻 Currently Working

-Obviously, I find solution to solve problems!XD Coding >< .
-I'm doing Web Hot Stff 🥵  most of the time for now.
-Next JS and Astro are my go tos.
+I am now remotely working as a frontend developer on various projects.
+My role involves developing advanced front-end designs and creating an interactive and amazing user experience.
+I'm using NextJS in most of my Projects.

 ## 🌱 Currently Learning